Gold Tax Hike Fuels Smuggling Fears; May Hit Festival, Wedding Season

 - The government should reconsider this move as gold industry plays a critical role in supporting economic growth, job creation and exports

-- The import duty should be lowered to 5% to make illegal trade in gold unattractive
+- The import duty should be lowered to 5 per cent to make illegal trade in gold unattractive

 Chirag Mehta, senior fund manager at Quantum Mutual Fund

-- The increase in customs duty will only distort markets further as the current differential between Indian and international gold prices will widen by 2.5% to 15.5%
+- The increase in customs duty will only distort markets further as the current differential between Indian and international gold prices will widen by 2.5 per cent to 15.5 per cent

 - Such interventionist policy-making ensures that India will never be at the center of the global gold markets despite being a big consumer and will continue to remain a price taker